jearle/resume/Resume.md

 #### Senior Software Developer

 + Built a realtime, responsive, infinite scrolling dashboard for content publishers.
+Using simple JSON feeds, infinite scrolling, AngularJS' location provider, and two-way data bindings, we were able to create a context aware desktop like experience.

 ## Software Consulting